 Your business’s financial health determines the amount of funding you can receive, but you may be eligible for up to $500K.

-Repayment periods typically range from 1 to 5 years.
-However, this may vary depending on the amount funded and sales volume.
+Repayment periods range from 1 to 5 years.
+But, this may vary depending on the amount funded and sales volume.

 Pros and Cons of HVAC Business Loans

 Investing in strategic financing can enable businesses to expand rapidly.
 Also, small business loans may come with lower interest rates and more favorable terms.

 Conventional lenders may reject loan applications from newer businesses with the greatest needs.
 SBA loan applications can also take months to process, and approval is not guaranteed.